musella/musella.github.io/_posts/2018-11-27-poincare-embedding-amazon.markdown

 ### Wrapping up

-That's it for today.
+That's it for the moment.
 The obvious next step will be to increase the dimensionality of the embedding and check how this influences the observed patterns.
 Is there an algorithm to extract automathically the ground-truth communities from the embedding space?
 How would it compare with LDA?